shwaka/kohomology-app/README.md

+*Caution* This repository is not maintained.
+Use [kohomology/template](https://github.com/shwaka/kohomology/tree/main/template) instead.

 Here are two applications which can be used as templates to use [shwaka/kohomology](https://github.com/shwaka/kohomology).

 - `kohomology-cli`: Run the application in the command line. (recommended)